Randomly trapped random walks: Convergence of RTRW to RTBM

-Ignoring for the moment the issue of convergence of the above sum, let us describe in words various terms in \eqref{e:Kaldecomp} to make a link to our result.
-For this discussion, we ignore the random variable $\alpha $ and omit it from the notation (later we will justify this step).
+Ignoring for the moment the issue of convergence of the sum in \eqref{e:Kaldecomp}, let us describe in words various terms appearing there to make a link to our result.
+For this discussion, we ignore the random variable $\alpha$ and omit it from the notation (later we will justify this step).

-The term $\sum_k l(\eta_k) \delta_{\rho_k,\rho '_k}$ has the same law as the random measure $\sum_k z_k \delta_{x_k,y_k}$ for a Poisson point process $(x_k,y_k,z_k)$ on $\mathbb H\times \mathbb R_+$ with intensity $dx\,dy\, \Pi_l(dz)$ where the measure $\Pi_l$ is given by
+The term $\sum_k l(\eta_k) \delta_{\rho_k,\rho'_k}$ has the same law as the random measure $\sum_k z_k \delta_{x_k,y_k}$ for a Poisson point process $(x_k,y_k,z_k)$ on $\mathbb H\times\mathbb R_+$ with intensity $dx \,dy\, \Pi_l(dz)$ where the measure $\Pi_l$ is given by

 Recalling Example~\ref{ex:FK}, this term resembles to the random measure driving the FK process, the $z$-component of the intensity measure being more general here.